George Winfield founded Spyras and is developing a paper-based sensor to identify sepsis in patients by accurately monitoring their breathing rate.

 Raunaq Bose, CTO (Innovation Design Engineering 2017)

 Humanising Autonomy is building human-centred tools that define how autonomous systems interact with people through better understanding of human behaviour.
 Their pedestrian intent prediction platform makes autonomous vehicles safer and more efficient in urban environments.

 Autonomous systems are unable to understand the complexities of human behaviour, which creates one of the primary obstacles in the development of automated vehicles in cities.
 Current solutions don’t consider the full range of human behaviour at street level.
 This lack of perceptive abilities and understanding makes vehicles unsafe around people, and slows down the technology’s adoption rate and efficiency in navigating urban environments.Humanising Autonomy has built a human intent prediction application that is able to recognise and predict human behaviour from

 visual camera footage.
 Its main application is in automated vehicles, as it allows the vehicle to make better decisions in terms of vehicle path planning and pedestrian interactions to improve the safety, societal acceptance and deployment of Level 2+ Advanced Driver Assistance Systems and Fully Autonomous Vehicles.

-The three founders all met during the Innovation Design Engineering Programme at Imperial College and the Royal College of Art.
-The business idea originated in a group project, done during the final year of the Innovation Design Engineering course.
-During this project the team developed an interface named Blink – that allowed for two-way communication between pedestrians and autonomous vehicles.
+The three founders met during the Innovation Design Engineering Programme at Imperial and the Royal College of Art.
+Our first concept originated in a group project that we were part of, during the final year of the Innovation Design Engineering course.
+During this project we developed an interface named Blink that allowed for two-way communication between pedestrians and autonomous vehicles.

-Maya says her advice when starting a business would be, “be persistent, and don’t be afraid to share your idea with a lot of different people!”
+Be persistent, and don’t be afraid to share your idea with a lot of different people!